kevindude6/unspecified-technical-assessment/README.md

 That's not to say this is perfect, _(by no means is this perfect)_ but I think I found a good balance of quality to time pressure.

-Anyway, this was good practice and a good full-stack refresher.
+Anyway, this was good practice and a good full-stack refresher, so I didn't mind spending the time on it.
 I think it is easy to get locked into whatever technologies your day job uses, so it is nice to read up and try new things now and then.